stbnrivas/dataModels/guidelines.md

 ## Syntax

 + Use English terms, preferably American English.
-+ Use camel case syntax for properties (`camelCase`).
++ Use camel case syntax for attribute names (`camelCase`).
 + Entity type names must start with a Capital letter, for instance, `WasteContainer`.
-+ Use names and not verbs for properties, ex. `name`, qualifying it when necessary, ex. `totalSpotNumber` or `dateCreated`.
++ Use names and not verbs for attribute names, ex. `name`, qualifying it when necessary, ex. `totalSpotNumber` or `dateCreated`.
-+ Avoid plurals in property names, but state clearly when a list of items fits.
++ Avoid plurals in attribute names, but state clearly when a list of items fits.
 Ex. `category`.

 ## Reuse

-+ Check for the existence of the same property on any of the other models and reuse it, if pertinent.
++ Check for the existence of the same attribute on any of the other models and reuse it, if pertinent.
 + Have a look at [schema.org](http://schema.org) trying to find a similar term with the same semantics.
 + Try to find common used ontologies or existing standards well accepted by the Community, or by goverments, agencies, etc.
 For instance, [Open311](http://www.open311.org/) for civic issue tracking or [Datex II](http://www.datex2.eu/) for transport systems.